gsouza97/gsouza97/README.md

 ## 👋 Hi, I’m Gabriel Souza
-- Software Developer at CVC CORP
-- 👀 I’m interested in Mobile Development and Web Development.
-- 🌱 I’m currently learning Flutter.
+- I'm a Software Engineer with 2+ years of experience focused in delivering great experiences for end-users.
 <br></br>
 <div>
   <a href="https://github.com/gsouza97">